cwagdev/RWDevCon-Countdown/0-For-Instructor/2-Demo.markdown

 	- TargetDayCell.swift
 	- UIImageExt.swift
 4. Set their Target Membership to CountdownKit and remove them from Countdown
-5. Then individually select **Model.xcdatamodeld** and set it's Target Member to the CountdownKit target as well, but this time leave Countdown selected.
+5. Then individually select **Model.xcdatamodeld** and set it's Target Membership to the CountdownKit target as well, but this time leave Countdown selected.

 Now when you try to build the project you will get a lot of errors about unresolved identifiers.
 You will need to import the CountdownKit framework into the following files by adding